VanillaPlusPlus/VPP-Admin-Tools/README.md

 - Loadouts:
 	- Static:
-		- Allows the player to pick from a list of premade loadouts.
+		- Pick from a list of premade loadouts.
 	- Advanced:
-  		- Allows the player to pick items from a list for each slot on the player.
+  		- Pick items from a list for each slot on the player.
 	- Normal:
   		- Spawns user with default clothing, and items.

 #### Admin Tools:
 **Only Admin with valid permissions will be able to access each section of the menu.
 SuperAdmin's can change these permissions.**
 - Object Manager:
-  - Gives the ability to place, delete, and save building, and world objects in the world for later loading.
-   - No restart is needed.
+  - Coming Soon.
 - Item Manager:
-  - Spawn items inside of the world.
+  - Coming Soon.
 - Weather Manager:
-  - Gives the ability to change weather conditions on the fly, and change their chances.
+  - Coming Soon.
 - Player Manager:
-  - Give's the ability to call commands on other players on the server.
+  - Call commands, and manager other players on the server.
 - Server Manager:
   - Edit server XML files on the fly, and in-game.
-  - Customize server events.
+  - Customize server events, and other settings.

 #### Client Utilities:

 <img src="https://camo.githubusercontent.com/7d5c3d78885238d604afaf40e8f716d828a6430a/68747470733a2f2f737465616d75736572696d616765732d612e616b616d616968642e6e65742f7567632f3936333130343532383634333232313332362f443734433742423243413238393143393531383639433637394633463444313344453137374536392f3f696e746572706f6c6174696f6e3d6c616e637a6f732d6e6f6e65266f75747075742d666f726d61743d6a706567266f75747075742d7175616c6974793d3935266669743d696e7369646525374336333725334133353826636f6d706f736974652d746f3d2a2c2a253743363337253341333538266261636b67726f756e642d636f6c6f723d626c61636b" alt="ingamemap" height="auto" width="400px">

+- Admin ESP:
+  - See play information from a far, or on a select player.

 - In-game Map:
   - This gives everyone an in-game map with the ability to place markers.
 It also shows the player where they are currently located at.

 #### Server Events:
 - Infected Hordes:
   - Spawns hordes of zombies at a configurable time interval, has the ability to have more than one active horde at a time.
-- Supply Drop:
+- Supply Drop: *Disabled, but packaged*
   - Spawns a supply plane at a configurable time interval, and drops off a supply crate with configurable loot.

 #### Customized loadouts using the AdminTool: